CRC-1194/argo/README.md

 Unlike OpenFOAM, CMake will save the `geom-vof-init` executable and library files in the `build` folder.

-The next step is to expand the `PATH` variabe so that the executables are found.
+The next step is to expand the `PATH` variabe so that the executables are found and to expand the `LD_LIBRARY_PATH` so that the linker can find the mesh intersection library.

 Add something along the lines of

 ```
 export PATH="/path/to/your/own/geom-vof-init/build/bin":$PATH
+export LD_LIBRARY_PATH="/path/to/your/own/geom-vof-init/build/lib":$LD_LIBRARY_PATH

 ```